terraform-aviatrix-modules/terraform-aviatrix-mc-transit-peering/README.md

 excluded_cidrs | [] | list of excluded cidrs.
 This will be applied to all peerings on both sides.
 If you need more granularity, it is suggested to use the aviatrix_transit_gateway_peering resource directly in stead of this module. prune_list | [] | A list of maps for peerings that should not be created.
 Expects gateway name.
 Example: [ {"gw5" : "gw1"}, {"gw3" : "gw4"}, ] tunnel_count | | Amount of tunnels to build for insane mode over internet.
 Will be applied to all peerings.
-If you need more granularity, it is suggested to use the aviatrix_transit_gateway_peering resource directly in stead of this module.
+If you need more granularity, it is suggested to use the aviatrix_transit_gateway_peering resource directly in stead of this module. full_mesh_prepending | null | Accepted values: numbers.
+If provided AS-PATH prepend will be added number of times unless specific prepending is provided in "prepending" attribute which takes precedence. prepending | null | List of Transit Gateways pairs with their prepending numbers.
+Example [{"gw1":1, "gw2":3}, {"gw5":1,"gw4":1}].
+Prepending is unidirectional that means gw1 would prepend just once towards gw2 but gw2 would prepend x3 towards gw1.

 ### Outputs
 This module will return the following outputs: